Houston Outlaws: Franchise history

 Prior to the start of the 2020 season, the Outlaws released head coach Kim "TaiRong" Tae-yeong; the team former Vancouver Titans assistant coach Harsha Bandi as their new head coach.
 The team lost several of their players, including de facto in-game communication leader Jacob "Jake" Lyon to retirement, while picking up a handful of veteran players.
 The team had their worst regular season performance in franchise history, finishing in 16th place with a 6–15 record.
 The team entered tied as the last seed in the North America play-in tournament.
 Houston lost to the Boston Uprising, 1–3, on September 3 in the first round of the play-ins, ending their season.

 In the offseason preceding the 2021 season, the Outlaws signed former San Francisco Shock assistant coach Jae "Junkbuck" Choi to be a co-head coach along with their current head coach Harsha Bandi and promoted Matt "coolmatt" Iorio as the organization's new general manager.
 The team overhauled their roster, releasing all of their players except for damage players Danteh and João Pedro "Hydration" Goes Telles.
 Among their many signings, the Outlaws picked up Harrisburg University support player Enrique "Joobi" Triana, marking the first time that collegiate player had been directly signed to the Overwatch League, and signed Jake back to the team as a player and coach.
 The Outlaws found success in the first half of the season, going a combined 7–1 in the first two tournament cycles, the May Melee and June Joust.
 However, they were defeated in the regional knockouts both times by the Dallas Fuel.
 Houston failed to advance to the regional knockouts in either of the final two tournament cycles of the season, finishing the regular season with an 11–5 record.
 Finishing in fifth place in the Western region, the team advanced to the Western play-in tournament.
 Houston was defeated by the Washington Justice in the play-in finals, eliminating them from postseason contention.

+On November 10, 2023, the Outlaws announced that they would be leaving competitive Overwatch and shift to content creation.
+Six months later, on July 26, 2024, the organization announced its closure.